 Hitting the Road

-Assuming you’re in a car, make the dog its own little nest, so it’s not anxious or smothered by pillows – and so it can’t get at any food you’ve packed.
+Assuming you’re in a car, make the dog its little nest so it’s not anxious or smothered by pillows – and so it can’t get at any food you’ve packed.

-- Crate, bed or car seat cover.
+- Crate, bed, or car seat cover.
 If your dog travels in your car regularly, chances are you already have a durable back seat cover.
-If they’re used to travelling in a crate, then let them travel in that.
+If they’re used to travelling in a crate, let them travel in that.
 Do whatever is normal.

 - Seatbelt and harness.
 Your dog needs to travel safely, and you can get a simple seatbelt for them at all good pet shops, which simply clip onto a harness worn around their chest.
 Whatever you do, don’t clip it onto their collar as you could do serious damage just doing an emergency stop.

 - Travel sickness and anxiety tablets.
-Dorwest does a good skullcap and valerian tablet, great for travel sickness and anxiety, especially if your dog isn’t used to long journeys.
+Dorwest has a good skullcap and valerian tablet, which is great for travel sickness and anxiety, especially if your dog isn’t used to long journeys.
 Give an hour beforehand and during the trip.

 - Something to chew.
 A bit of chewing action staves off stress and boredom – and not just for your dog!
 You don’t have to get a marrowbone or anything as impractical as that, but a chew that takes a while – treat or toy – will keep your dog happy for ages.

 - Water.
 Any journey over a couple of hours means pee and tea breaks.
-While you and the dog stretch your legs, make sure there’s water for them while you’re sipping tea.
+While you and the dog stretch your legs, ensure there’s water for them while you’re sipping tea.

 - Keep them cool.
 Dogs really do die in hot cars.
-Try to park in the shade, make sure it’s going to stay in the shade for the duration of your visit, leave the water and make sure you leave windows open enough to get good circulation.
+Try to park in the shade, make sure it’s going to stay in the shade for the duration of your visit, leave the water, and leave windows open enough to get good circulation.

 It’s good to have a little first aid kit for yourselves in case of scrapes and cuts.
-There are a couple of things you can add to it in case the dog needs a little attention too.
-A pair of fine pointed tweezers (not eyebrow tweezers) or a Tick Twister will be essential for the safe removal of ticks.
+You can add a couple of things to it in case the dog needs a little attention too.
+A pair of fine pointed tweezers (not eyebrow tweezers) or a Tick Twister will be essential to safely remove ticks.
 They’re perfect for humans too.
-Saline in case of something getting into an eye or wound and antiseptic cream, one with neem is perfect will be ideal for any bites they get.
+Saline in case something gets into an eye or wound and antiseptic cream, one with neem is perfect will be ideal for any bites they get.